 Your Airstream’s battery is one of its most important components.
 Batteries can be dangerous though, so only inspect them if you feel comfortable doing so.
 It’s always a good idea to wear gloves and protect your eyes when working with batteries.

 If you left your Airstream unplugged during the winter (which Airstream always recommends, as it can be dangerous to leave it hooked up to power when no one is around to keep an eye on it), the first order of business is to recharge.
-Before you do, though, inspect the battery for any cracks or damage.
-Clean the corrosion off your battery with a wire brush and take care to inspect the cables for cracks or damage.
+If you chose to leave your batteries in your Airstream over the off-season, make sure to inspect the batteries for any cracks or damage.
+Clean the corrosion off your batteries with a wire brush and take care to inspect the cables for cracks or damage.

 You can charge the batteries with your Airstream’s converter/charger.
 Turn off the trailer’s storage mode and connect it to shore power or a generator.
 If you’re parked in the sun, you can also turn on any solar panels you have installed.